 Overhead, the sun was a white furnace, too painful to look at.
 Few people were about and the temple grounds shimmered in the heat.
 Somewhere, a child wailed and there was a startled cackle from the poultry.
 A fly buzzed, then it was gone.

 Leoichan hobbled slowly along the avenue, his stick tapping on polished stones.
 He was bent, his legs skinny, showing blue veins and tight, stringy muscles.
 Yet he enjoyed good health, even if he had trouble chewing with the few teeth that were left.
 Life had been harsh, but he did not complain.
 He had his sons and his family was powerful.
-He frowned as he recalled some of the practices at the temple, particularly the live sacrifices, and the loose interpretation of the laws.
+He frowned as he recalled some of the practices at the temple and the loose interpretation of the laws.
 The king was strong and the people have prospered.
 Surely not as in the days of his youth, but obedient to the laws nonetheless.

 It was a messenger from the High Priest.
 Leoichan frowned.
 That man would have to go if things did not change, he reflected darkly.
 One of the boys, still panting, sank to his knees and bowed before him.